Frequently asked questions

 How long is the trail?

-We anticipate that it will take approximately 1.5 - 2 hours to walk the trail.
-Visitors parked the Walled Garden should allow slightly longer.
-The illuminated trail follows a circular route approximately 1 ¼ miles (2km).
+We anticipate that it will take approximately 1 - 1.5 hours to walk the trail.
+Visitors parked in the Walled Garden should allow slightly longer.
+The illuminated trail follows a circular route through the National Pinetum taking in some of the highlights of Bedgebury's centenary year.
+The trail is approximately 1.9km long (1.2 miles).

 Are dogs allowed on the trail?

 Dogs kept under full control on a short lead will be permitted.
-No extendable leads are permitted.
-Please be a responsible dog owner.
+Extendable leads are not permitted.
+Please be considerate of other visitors and ensure you have enough bags with you to clear up after your dog.
+Please dispose of dog waste in the bins provided.
 Please under no circumstances leave your dog in the car while you attend.

 Is the trail dark or covered?